Commonwealth Games results index

 This Commonwealth Games results index is a list of links which forms an index which can be used to quickly find the required Wikipedia page containing the results of each Commonwealth Games sport in any year of interest.
 Previously these games were known as The British Empire Games (1930–1950), The British Empire and Commonwealth Games (1954–1966) and The British Commonwealth Games (1970–1974).
-Years appearing in red (or not highlighted) are those for which there is no corresponding article.
+Years appearing in grey are those for which there is no corresponding article.